|THE SENTENCE AMUSEMENT PARK

 Also beware, the choo-choo train sentence can become a runaway train.
 By the time you reach the period at the end, it's apparent that the author has lost control and the sentence has ended in a train wreck.
 There is nothing left to do but begin picking up the bodies (trash it and start over).

 This brings up the question: how long should you make a sentence?
 The simple, but vague, answer is as long as it needs to be.
 A good rule of thumb is that if you are using short words, sentences can be longer.
 If you use longer words, keep sentences short.
+However, tone also comes into play.
+If what you're writing has action, you'll want shorter, more choppy sentences.
+If it's a thoughtful piece that you want the reader to move slowly through, longer sentences with strung together clauses is more appropriate.

 Finally, be sure to always use a strong engine—an active verb that can handle the load.
 If you use a passive verb, don't load it down with many heavy clauses.
 If your verb is more active, it can pull a longer sentence.